Gregory Page-Turner

 In 1775 he inherited substantial estates in northwest Kent (today part of southeast London) from his great-uncle Sir Gregory Page, and added "Page" to his surname.
 These included a mansion and 283 acre of estates at Wricklemarsh (today part of Blackheath), which were sold in 1783 for £22,000 to John Cator.
 That year he served as High Sheriff of Oxfordshire and then as MP for Thirsk from April 1784 until his death in 1805.

 Page-Turner was a noted book collector.
+An internet meme has arisen about this, comparing his surname with the popular idiom used for an exciting novel.

 His father Sir Edward Turner, 2nd Baronet had a country house, Ambrosden House, built by the architect Sanderson Miller in the 1740s.
 Sir Gregory never lived at Ambrosden, thought the house too big and in 1767 sought to demolish part of it to make it smaller.
 This proved impractical so in 1768 he had the entire house demolished.

 He died at the age of 56 and was buried in Bicester.
 He had married Frances, the daughter of Joseph Howell.
 Their son Gregory Osborne Page-Turner (1785–1843) succeeded him to become the fourth baronet.
 Their daughter, Anna Leigh Guy Page-Turner, married Sir Henry Barron, 1st Baronet.